 Keep reading this post to learn about the many innovative ways to use lemon curd.

-This post talks about some creative ways you can use lemon curd.
+This post talks about some creative ways lemon curd uses.
 Would you like to know what they are?
 Keep reading!

 1. No Bake Lemon Tart

 This is an easy way to use lemon curd, and it also makes an elegant dessert.
 To make your work much easier and less time consuming, use store-bought pie crust.
 Roll it into a large disc of 1 cm thickness.
 Carefully lay this on the tart tin and with your fingers, wedge in the dough until it sticks uniformly to the tin.
 If there is a rip anywhere, use excess dough to patch the gaps.
 Now fill the shell with lemon curd.
 Bake at 160 degrees C for 15-20 minutes until the curd is set.
 The egg in the curd helps it set the curd.
 Alternatively, you could also make mini tartlets by baking in muffin tins.

 Macarons are sophisticated desserts that you can make for your tea time party or just for your own sweet tooth.
 To make the macaron, whip up egg whites in a clean bowl with very fine caster sugar (add 1 tablespoon per egg) until stiff peaks form.
 During the last stage of whipping, add a bit of gel color.
 Now pipe them on to a baking sheet with a round tip nozzle in small 1-inch diameter circles.
 Tap your tray twice to give your macarons the characteristic ‘feet’.
 Bake these at 180 degrees C for 8 minutes.
 Take them out and let them cool.
 Sandwich two of these macaron halves with a dollop of lemon curd.
 Once they cool down, try and glaze the top of the macarons with a thin layer of lemon curd glaze.